luizfernandorg/tutorialDjangoReact/README.md

     and than:
     $ python3 manage.py migrate

-Another error that did occur was in my template configuration didn't recognize the path "tweets/templates/pages/home.html", but it accepts the path "tweets/templates/tweets/home.html" as it said in the documentation on the site https://docs.djangoproject.com/en/3.0/
+Another error that did occur was that in my template configuration didn't recognize the path "tweets/templates/pages/home.html", but it accepts the path "tweets/templates/tweets/home.html" as it said in the documentation on the site https://docs.djangoproject.com/en/3.0/